Skip to main content

 19. I have not filed an E-500, Sales & Use Tax Return(s), during the “COVID Period.”
 What should I do?

 You should file and pay the E-500 Sales and Use Tax Return(s) for the missing period(s).
-You must include the gross receipts that will be reported on Line 1 of the E-500 when calculating your gross receipts for the “COVID Period.”
+You must have included the gross receipts that will be reported on Line 1 of the E-500 when calculating your gross receipts for the “COVID Period.”

-No. If you do not have a sales and use tax account ID, you must provide your gross receipts from line 1 on federal Form 1040, Schedule C and attach it to your application for the pre-COVID and COVID periods.
+No. If you do not have a sales and use tax account ID, you must have provided your gross receipts from line 1 on federal Form 1040, Schedule C and attached it to your application for the pre-COVID and COVID periods.

 21. My business started in June 2019 so I don’t have gross receipts prior to that date.
-Can I apply for the grant?
+Could I have applied for the grant?

 Yes.
 However, it is unlikely that you would be able to show an economic loss as required by the enacting statute.
 The law requires you to compare your gross receipts for the period beginning March 1, 2020 and ending February 28, 2021 to the prior 12-month period.
 As a result, your business may not have suffered a 20% economic loss when comparing the two periods because you had no gross receipts from March 1, 2019 through June 2019.